Long-term international migration, provisional: year ending June 2025

 Download the data

-The bar chart in Figure 9 shows overall Indian was the most common non-EU+ nationality to emigrate from the UK.
-It also shows that study-related emigration was the most common reason for the five most frequent non-EU+ nationalities to emigrate in YE December 2024.
-The increase in long-term emigration of non-EU+ nationals who originally arrived on study-related visas is primarily being driven by the large numbers of Indian and Chinese nationals leaving in YE December 2024.
+The bar chart in Figure 10 shows, overall, Indian was the most common non-EU+ nationality to emigrate from the UK.
+It also shows that study-related emigration was the most common reason for the five most frequent non-EU+ nationalities to emigrate in YE June 2025.
+The increase in long-term emigration of non-EU+ nationals who originally arrived on study-related visas is primarily being driven by the large numbers of Indian and Chinese nationals leaving in YE June 2025.

-The majority (90%) of non-EU+ nationals who left the UK long-term were of working-age (between 16 and 64 years).
-Around 10% were children (under 16 years) and 1% were aged 65 years or over.
+The vast majority (91%) of British nationals who left the UK long term in YE March 2025, were of working age (between 16 and 64 years).
+Around 8% were children (under 16 years) and fewer than 1% were aged 65 years or over.

 Back to table of contents